Oral-B Genius Pro 8000 Review

 Our Analysis and Test Results

 We spent over 120 hours testing these products to determine which ones were worthy of awards.
 We split our testing process into four weighted metrics, conducting over a dozen individual tests to determine scores.
 Each model received a score for each metric, which was then aggregated into the overall score.
-We detail how the Oral-B Pro 8000 did in each metric in the following sections, looking at what it did well and where it fell a little flat.
+We detail how the Oral-B Pro 8000 did in each metric in the following sections, looking at what it did well and where it fell short.

 Performance Comparison